-Meatless Mondays

-- Some Mondays throughout the year Daly's Dining Hall goes meatless!
-Meat production creates tons of Methane, requires large volumes of water, causes grassland destruction, and deforestation.
+Meatless Mondays - Make your Mondays meatless!
+Or pick ANY day of the week that works for YOU!
+Meat production creates tons of methane, requires large volumes of water, causes grassland destruction, and deforestation.
 Do you part by trying to pick vegetarian or vegan options more frequently.